Top Quick & Hassle-Free Buyers in Texas

 - Recording Fees: Generally range from $50 to $150 depending on the county and number of pages in the deed.

-- Prorated Property Taxes: Texas has no state income tax, resulting in higher-than-average property taxes (approx. 1.4% to 1.8%), which are prorated to the day of closing.
+- Prorated Property Taxes: Texas has no state income tax, resulting in higher-than-average property taxes (approximately 1.4% to 1.8%), which are prorated to the day of closing.

 Do I need a survey to sell my land in Texas?

-While Texas law does not strictly mandate a survey for a deed transfer, it is a practical requirement for almost all 2025 transactions.
-Title companies will not remove the "survey exception" from a policy without a professional Boundary Survey.
-However, Texas is unique in its use of the T-47 Residential Real Property Affidavit; if a seller has an existing survey and swears under notary that no changes (like new fences or structures) have been made, the title company may accept the old survey, saving the seller $500 to $1,000.
+While Texas law does not strictly mandate a survey for a deed transfer, it is a practical requirement for most 2025 transactions.
+Title companies will not remove the “survey exception” from a policy without a professional Boundary Survey.
+Texas is unique in its use of the T-47 Residential Real Property Affidavit; if a seller has an existing survey and swears under notary that no changes (such as new fences or structures) have been made, the title company may accept the prior survey, saving the seller $500 to $1,000.
 For large rural tracts where section lines are remote, a new survey in 2025 can cost $2,500 to $5,000+.
+Providing a current survey significantly increases buyer confidence and can shorten closing timelines with active Texas land buyers.

 How is the land market trending in Texas for the next 12 months?

 The Texas land market for 2026 is forecast to see steady, moderate growth of 4% to 6%.
-After the frantic "land grab" of the early 2020s, the market has shifted toward neutral stability.
-Rural land prices currently average $5,158 per acre, representing a 5.8% year-over-year increase.
-While transaction volume has dipped slightly, the "Industrial Migration" of tech and manufacturing firms to Texas provides a strong price floor.
-Inventory is slowly rising, currently sitting at 4.8 months of supply, giving buyers more leverage for "Due Diligence" extensions but keeping prices firm due to the state's ongoing population boom.
+After the aggressive land acquisition cycle of the early 2020s, the market has shifted toward measured stability.
+Rural land prices currently average approximately $5,158 per acre, representing a 5.8% year-over-year increase.
+While transaction volume has cooled slightly, continued industrial migration and population growth provide a strong demand floor.
+Inventory is slowly rising, currently sitting near 4.8 months of supply, giving buyers more leverage during due diligence but keeping pricing supported by ongoing development activity across the state.

 Can I sell land in Texas if I have back taxes or title issues?

 Yes, but you must be aware of the Right of Redemption windows.
 In Texas, if property is sold at a tax foreclosure auction, the owner has a two-year redemption period for land designated as agricultural or homestead.
-For all other types of vacant land, the redemption period is only 6 months.
-To redeem, the owner must pay the auction price plus a 25% penalty in the first year (or first 6 months for non-ag land).
+For other types of vacant land, the redemption period is 6 months.
+To redeem, the owner must pay the auction price plus a 25% penalty in the first year (or first 6 months for non-agricultural land).
+Many land buyers will evaluate tax status during due diligence and may structure offers that account for delinquent balances at closing.

 What is the most in-demand type of land in Texas right now?